 If you are moving from another state, it is important to take a close look at immunization requirements before beginning the enrollment process with Frisco ISD.
 Texas requires school children have vaccines that may not be required in other states.

-If you are moving during the school year and have a student in kindergarten, please note that your student may not be eligible for transfer into kindergarten during the current school year.
+If you are moving during the school year and have a child in kindergarten, please know you will have to meet the Texas age requirement to be enrolled in Kindergarten with Frisco ISD.
 Please contact the campus for more information.